Water set to start flowing in 2015

 The district is working with the county on building the pipeline and expanding use of recycled water, according to Jill Techel, Napa mayor and chairwoman of the district board.

 “Especially in this time of drought, it is important to recover and reuse the valuable water resources we have available to us,” Ms. Techel said.
-“This is a great example of what can be accomplished with residents and local governments work together to solve a common problem.”
+“This is a great example of what can be accomplished with residents and local governments working together to solve a common problem.”

 The new section of pipeline for recycled water will run from the northwest corner of Skyline Park on Imola Avenue to the end of Third Avenue, at its intersection with Hagen Road and adjacent to Napa Valley Country Club, one of the pipeline’s primary customers.